dfherr/LibThreatClassic2/README.md

 Threat tracking for World of Warcraft Classic.
 Successor project for [https://github.com/EsreverWoW/LibThreatClassic](https://github.com/EsreverWoW/LibThreatClassic)

-The latest version of this library will always be available through the addon [ThreatClassic2](https://github.com/dfherr/ThreatClassic2)
+This library is now obsolete and instead the ingame API can be used again.
+[ThreatClassic2](https://github.com/dfherr/ThreatClassic2) now also uses the ingame API.

 ## How to use